kubedzero/difflens/README.md

 [Dynamix](https://github.com/bergware/dynamix) started off as a Bergware-developed GUI for Unraid, but eventually became part of the core distribution.
 Unraid now has built-in functionality to look for and install any file ending in `.cron` that exists in the directory `/boot/config/plugins/dynamix/`.
 Thus, a new file can be created `nano /boot/config/plugins/dynamix/runDiffLens.cron` with a Cron-format line inside, such as  `0 23 * * 0  /boot/runDiffLens.sh > /boot/logs/latest_difflens_run.log 2>&1` .
 This example would run at time 23:00 on each week/month on day 0 of the week, Sunday.
 At that time it will execute `/boot/runDiffLens.sh` and output the STDERR *and* STDOUT (thanks to `2>&1` and `>`) to a file `/boot/latest_difflens_run.log`.
 Note that this new Cron entry won't automatically be installed.
 Either `/usr/local/sbin/update_cron` will have to be run, which rescans the directory for `.cron` files, or Unraid can be rebooted.
 The Cron daemon reads from `/etc/cron.d/root`, so inspect that to see the registered/active Cron commands.

 A common pattern within Unraid is to cache plugin and package files on the USB drive and then install from there, rather than fetching new  files from the Internet on each boot.
 This practice can be followed for DiffLens and Pip as well.
 By using `pip3 download package1 package2`, the files `package1.whl` and `package2.whl` will be downloaded and stored on disk.
 This can be used to download and store the dependencies of DiffLens in a folder on the USB `/boot/` disk.
 From there, when installing DiffLens, `pip3 install /boot/python_wheels/difflens* --no-index --find-links file:///boot/python_wheels` can install DiffLens and all its dependencies in an entirely offline manner.
+If DiffLens was already installed, the `--force-reinstall` argument can be added to the previous command to force reinstallation of all packages

 ## Performance